For a lot of people, driving represents independence and mobility.

 Deciding when a person living with dementia should discontinue driving can be difficult.
-There are many considerations to take into account, including the type of diagnosis, the rate of progression of the disease, the stage of the disease and other circumstances related to the individual’s condition.
+There are many things to consider:

 It is also important to consider the following:

 - Some people living with dementia may not recognize or remember making unsafe decisions while driving.

 - Some people living with dementia may have insight into their driving challenges and feel comfortable giving up their licenses.

 If you or someone you care for is living with dementia and has concerns about driving, please consult your family doctor or dementia care specialist.